yaeeun916/AS_Project/README.md

       CustomArgs(['--dtype'], type=str, target='data;type')
   ]
   ```
+* AS 0 tiles are excluded by default.
+To include AS 0 tiles, edit CrcTileDataLoader in data_loaders.py.

 * Using bash shell script programming would be convenient for running combinations of experiments.
 Modify name of the training session in config files to easily distinguish experiments.